B1ue-Dev/Mercury/README.md

 The following file that provided by [terabyte3](https://github.com/terabyte3).
 My purpose is to use it as and rewrite the file as a cog if anyone want to use the function for part of cogs in their BOT.

 # Usage
+- Make sure you have discord.py installed on your system (you probably have it, since using cogs is the next stage of making Discord Bot)
 - Put the ID number of your modmail channel in ``data.py``.
 - This thing is meant to used for only one channel, so it will not work on multi servers.